RedPillAnalytics/checkmate-examples-archive/README.md

-# Checkmate Samples
+# Checkmate Examples

-This repository serves as a tutorial for implementing [Checkmate for OBI](http://redpillanalytics.com/checkmate-getstarted/) from Red Pill Analytics.
-It includes sample OBIEE 12c content, plus all the configuration files necessary to kick the tires on the Checkmate Build Framework, and for interacting with Checkmate Studio.
+This repository includes examples for working with Checkmate from Red Pill Analytics.
+Checkmate enables Continuous Delivery for products or platforms that don't naturally support it.

-# Checkmate Studio
+# Layout

-[SampleAppLite](http://docs.oracle.com/middleware/12212/biee/BIESG/GUID-E439E473-DD4D-48FE-9BF1-7AED4ADD73B6.htm#BIESG9340) content already checked in to the `obi/sample-12c/src/main` directory
+The repository is designed to have a directory for each Checkmate plugin located in the project root (called the *plugin directory*), each containing one or more example projects located in separate directories (called the *project directory*.)
+A **README.md** with documentation specific to the plugin will be located in the *plugin directory*, with anything project-specific documented in the **README.md** in the *project directory*.

+Currently, only the [Checkmate for OBI](http://redpillanalytics.com/checkmate/) plugin directory exists, with the following layout of project directories:

+- `sample-12c`: An project directory example for OBIEE 12.2.1.2.
+- `sample-11g`: (Coming Soon)